bryantd720/azure-network-protocols/README.md

 <img src="https://i.imgur.com/HTljCTC.png" height="80%" width="80%" alt="Disk Sanitization Steps" />
 </P>
 <p>
 Testing RDP (Remote Desktop Protocol) traffic.
 Using WireShark to display the non-stop traffic of VM1 which is accessed remotely.
-The more it is used, the more traffic will be logged.
+The more it is active, the more traffic will be logged.
 </p>
 <br />